parallaxsecond/parsec-client-test/README.md

 ![PARSEC logo](PARSEC.png)
 # PARSEC Test Client

 This repository is a PARSEC Client library used for tests.
-Integration tests of this library are used as integration tests for the PARSEC service.
-This library is used to perform two kinds of integration tests:
-* Normal tests.
-They can be executed when `parsec` is running by executing `cargo test --test normal`.
-* Shutdown persistency tests.
-They test that the PARSEC service is still running correctly even if it shutdowns.
-They are executed with `cargo test --test persistent-before`, restarting `parsec` and then `cargo test --test persistent-after`.
+Check the `tests` folder of the parallaxsecond/parsec repository to see how they are used.

 # License